KieranPritchard/BPC-Hack-The-Halls-2025/README.md

 ## Installation & Running
 1. Clone or download this repository.
-2. Open `index.html` in your browser.
+2. Find and open `index.html` in your browser.
 3. Enjoy the game!

 ---